 This method is unusual in that it causes the GPU to perform the copy operation (similar to a memcpy by the CPU).
 As a result, it has a few restrictions designed for improving performance.
 For instance, the source and destination resources:

 - Must be the same type.

 - Must have identical dimensions (including width, height, depth, and size as appropriate).

-- Must have compatible formats, which means the formats must be identical or at least from the same type group.
+- Must have compatible DXGI formats, which means the formats must be identical or at least from the same type group.
 For example, a DXGI_FORMAT_R32G32B32_FLOAT texture can be copied to an DXGI_FORMAT_R32G32B32_UINT texture since both of these formats are in the DXGI_FORMAT_R32G32B32_TYPELESS group.
-Beginning with Direct3D 10.1, CopyResource can copy between a few format types.
+CopyResource can copy between a few format types.
 For more info, see Format Conversion using Direct3D 10.1.

-An application that only needs to copy a portion of the data in a resource should use ID3D10Device::CopySubresourceRegion instead.
+We recommend to use ID3D11DeviceContext::CopySubresourceRegion instead if you only need to copy a portion of the data in a resource.